Frequently Asked Questions

 How is the policy change communicated to faculty, staff and students?

 Every effort will be made to announce this policy using various Fresno State media outlets, including campus email messages and Fresno State’s Campus News.
 Informational resources are distributed at the Faculty and Staff Assembly, New Student Convocation, University Courtyard and Kennel Bookstore.
-Additional information on Fresno State’s Clear the Air initiative can be found here.
+Additional information on Fresno State’s Clear the Air Initiative.

 Do tobacco-, smoke- and vapor-free policies really reduce use and improve health?